Dear Recruitment Industry,

 The "Perfect Fit" Fantasy: Chasing Unicorns in Business Suits

 These candidates don’t exist.
-It’s like being on a perpetual treasure hunt, where the treasure is a figment of someone’s overactive imagination.
+It’s like being on a perpetual treasure hunt.
 The hiring managers seem to believe that somewhere out there, a magical being with all these qualifications is just waiting for the chance to join their team.

 We’re asked to find a unicorn in a haystack, and when we don’t, we’re the ones who look incompetent.
-It’s not enough to find a candidate who meets 90% of the criteria; if they’re not a perfect 100%, they’re tossed aside like yesterday’s leftovers.
+It’s not enough to find a candidate who meets 90% of the criteria; if they’re not a perfect 100%, they’re tossed aside.
 Meanwhile, hiring managers cling to their unrealistic expectations, convinced their fantasy candidate will gallop into the office any day now.

 And let’s not forget the cherry on top: the budget.
 They want the world’s most qualified candidate but are willing to offer a compensation package that would make a fresh graduate scoff.
 “Oh, you’ve discovered the cure for cancer and can solve complex algorithms in your sleep?
 Great, we’re offering an entry-level salary with no benefits and a promise of ‘great company culture.’”